 How Do You Treat MRSA and Staph?

 Antibiotics are the mainstay conventional treatment for MRSA and Staph.
-But there are excellent alternative treatment options that few people ever hear about.
+But there are excellent complementary and natural treatment options that few people ever hear about.
 Few also hear about the many side effects and major downsides of the antibiotics they take.

 If you just got diagnosed with MRSA or Staph, or if you have a loved one who’s infected, the pages outlined below will give you the knowledge you need to find the best treatment and get better results from the health care system.
 You’ll also see how to recognize and avoid the treatment mistakes that are common with these infections.